Cap-and-Invest Program compliance

 Where can I find my compliance obligation?

-• Allowances with a vintage year of 2023
+• Allowances with a vintage year of 2024 or earlier

 • Allowances without a vintage, such as those purchased at an Allowance Price Containment Reserve (APCR) Auction